l-yohai/l-yohai/README.md

 ### Interested in:

+- Business Service with Large Language Model
+- Text Qualification & Scoring
 - Open Domain Dialogue Chatbot
-- Sequence Generation
-- Machine Reading Comprehension
+- Open Domain Question Answering

 <!--
 **l-yohai/l-yohai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.